learnpoint/piko/README.md

 ### The create command

-The create command scaffolds an example site with example pages, layouts and components:
+The create command scaffolds an example site with pages, layouts and includes:

 ```bash
 $ piko crate <FOLDER_NAME>
 ```

-Example: Create a folder named `static-site` with a proper folder structure including example pages, layouts and components:
+Example: Create a folder named `static-site` with a proper folder structure including pages, layouts and includes:

 ```bash
 $ piko create static-site